irene2mana-T3A2-2023/SakuraPantryServer/README.md

 Disables all ESLint rules that conflict with Prettier, ensuring seamless integration of ESLint with Prettier for code formatting.

-### `husky`

-Enhances code quality by enabling the use of Git hooks, which can lint and test code automatically before commits and pushes.

-### `lint-staged`

-Designed for running linters on staged Git files.
-This is especially useful in conjunction with Husky, allowing you to lint only the files that are staged for a commit.

 ### `nodemon`